synqs/synqs.github.io/content/publication/observation-of-scaling-in-the-dynamics-of-a-strongly-quenched-quantum-gas/index.md

   - M. Höfer
   - A. Johnson
   - W. Muessel
-  - H. Strobel
+  - strobel
   - J. Tomkovič
-  - T. Gasenzer and M. K. Oberthaler
+  - gasenzer
+  - oberthaler
 doi: 10.1103/PhysRevLett.115.245301
+publication: Phys.
+Rev. Lett **115**, 245301
 abstract: We report on the experimental observation of scaling in the time evolution following a sudden quench into the vicinity of a quantum critical point.
 The experimental system, a two-component Bose gas with coherent